ContriMix: Scalable stain color augmentation for domain generalization without domain labels in digital pathology: Additional ablation studies

 \subsection{Number of attributes}

-In these experiments, we vary the number of attributes to study the effect of additional representational capacity in the ContriMix model.
+We vary the number of attributes to study the effect of additional representational capacity in the ContriMix.
 The results are reported in Table \ref{num-attributes-table}.
 Increasing the number of attributes helps the model learn until a certain point, beyond which performance starts to saturate.
-We hypothesize that this is because the additional attributes start encoding more redundant information as their number increases, leading to marginal gains in terms of representing the true data diversity.